 - Duties and Liabilities for Personal Representative (Form DE-147)

 - Letters (Form DE-150)

-In addition to preparing the above referenced probate forms, you will need to give notice to all interested parties and may be required to get a bond.
-If a person dies intestate, the estate will be administered under California intestate succession laws.
+In addition to preparing the above-referenced probate forms, you will need to give notice to all interested parties and may be required to get a bond.
+If a person dies intestate, the court will administer the estate under California intestate succession laws.
 Contact us for more information about probating an estate without a will.

 Probate Court Judge

 A probate judge in California is an appointed or elected judicial official who is in charge of overseeing all probate cases filed in his or her jurisdiction.
 Their role in the probate case will vary, depending on a number factors such as whether the decedent died with or without a will and whether the beneficiaries or heirs are cooperative with each other.
 When there are disputed issues, the rule of the probate court judge will be to settle disputes and address challenges.
 If the beneficiaries and heirs are cooperative with each other and there are no disputes, the probate judge’s role in overseeing the probate estate will be minimal.
 In these situations, the probate judge will make sure that the probate process and local rules are being correctly followed and will merely sign all necessary orders throughout the various probate steps.

 Once you have filed the required documents and provided notice to all interested parties, you will be required to attend the probate hearing.
 A probate court judge will conduct the hearing.
 During the hearing, if someone contests the will or contests you acting as the estate’s representative, the judge may continue the hearing.
 In this situation, other court paperwork and follow-up hearings may need to take place to solve those issues.
 As the executor or administrator of the estate, you may be required to prepare for trial on disputed matters.
 This process might include conducting formal discovery and filing motions to have specific orders made.